-Still, this argument wouldn't be complete without an assessment of the non-triviality condition for co-speech gestures.
-As it stands, our cosuppositional theory predicts that in this case violations of non-triviality could be acceptable.
-But judgments on (88)a do not bear this out, or at least not clearly: speakers we have consulted find the version with two occurrences of the same cospeech gesture redundant.
-The relevant point of comparison is (88)b, which is predicted to be deviant because the appositive contributes no information; in this case the prediction seems to be correct.48 b. (#) his bottle of beer, which was LARGE this large, to the workshop!
+non-triviality could be acceptable.
+But judgments on (88)a do not bear this out, or at least not clearly: speakers we have consulted find the version with two occurrences of the same co-speech gesture redundant.
+The relevant point of comparison is (88)b, which is predicted to be deviant because the appositive contributes no information; in this case the prediction seems to be correct.

-(88) Yesterday John bought (i) LARGE [a bottle of beer]. / (ii) a bottle of beer, which was LARGE this large.
+(88) Yesterday John bought (i) LARGE\\\\\ [a bottle of beer]. / (ii) a bottle of beer, which was LARGE\\\\\\ this large.
 I thought he'd drink it over dinner last night.
-But this morning, he brought b.
-John's blond brother has arrived.
+But this morning, he brought a. (#) LARGE\\\\\ [his bottle of beer] to the workshop! b. (#) his bottle of beer, which was LARGE\\\\\ this large, to the workshop!

 More detailed work would be needed to compare judgments on (88)a and on (88)b.
-But we should be open to the possibility that some non-redundancy condition should in the end be added to the analysis of gestural cosuppositions - which would at a minimum require a refinement of the present theory.49 c.
-John's idiotic father has arrived.
-(Schlenker 2005)
+But we should be open to the possibility that some non-redundancy condition should in the end be added to the analysis of gestural cosuppositions - which would at a minimum require a refinement of the present theory.